Legrandin/pycryptodome/Doc/pycrypt.rst

 IDEA implementation by Colin Plumb.
 The RC5 implementation was written by A.M.
 Kuchling.

-The Alleged RC4 code was posted to the ``sci.crypt} newsgroup by an unknown party, and re-implemented by A.M.
+The Alleged RC4 code was posted to the ``sci.crypt`` newsgroup by an unknown party, and re-implemented by A.M.
 Kuchling.